lingt-xyz/note/_posts/2018-08-26-link-namecheap-domain-to-GitHub-Pages.md

 ---

 ### Add domain to Github repository
-* By add a CNAME file.
+* By adding a CNAME file.
-* Or add by settings.
+* Or by changing settings.

 ### Config Namecheap
 * ``A`` record for ``@`` pointing to ``185.199.108.153``